Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey: Analysis

-To understand the extent to which households were splitting up during displacement, we asked two questions: \begin{itemize} \item When you were displaced for more than three nights did anyone in your household stay behind? \item Did you return home at least one day before other members of your household? \end{itemize}

-Overall, we found that a substantial portion of households do split up either at the beginning (28\%) or end (31.2\%) of their displacement.
-Surprisingly, the responses to these two questions are uncorrelated, which is to say that people with a household split during departure are no more likely to split up on return, compared to households that did not split when leaving.
+To understand the extent to which households were separated during displacement, we asked two questions: (1) ``When you were displaced for more than three nights did anyone in your household stay behind?"
+(Survey Appendix: Survey Questions and Logic: 10) and ``Did you return home at least one day before other members of your household?"
+(Survey Appendix: Survey Questions and Logic: 22).
+We find that a substantial portion of households do separate either at the beginning (28\%) or end (31.2\%) of their displacement (see Figure~\ref{fig:4}).
+Interestingly, the responses to these two questions are uncorrelated (at the $\alpha=0.05$ level based on $\chi^2$ test), which is to say that households that separated during departure are no more or less likely to return separately than those that did not.
+We did not observe gender differences for households separating upon departure.
+However, we found that men return home sooner than their household more frequently than women (Figure \ref{fig:4}).

-The vast majority of displaced people (86\%) had returned home by the time we surveyed two months after the fires.
-Among displaced people, 42\% were displaced for less than seven days, 33\% for 7 to 14 days, 13\% for 14 to 30 days, and 9\% longer than a month.
-Those who had not returned home cited a range of reasons including: unsafe (57.5\%), new opportunities (22.2\%), being unable or unwilling (9.7\%), or not allowed (8\%).

-While we did not see gender differences for households splitting upon departure, we found that men return home sooner than their household more frequently than women do (Figure \ref{fig:4}).
-This is also consistent with the behavioral data we have for Displacement Maps outputs in many countries, including Australia.

-In a regression model adjusted for age, gender, education, head of household, and any children in the household: men (OR = 2.1), people aged 50-59 (OR = 2), heads of household (OR = 2.4) and people with any children (OR = 1.6) are the groups more likely to return home ahead of their households (Figure \ref{fig:5}).
-People without a university degree are significantly less likely to return home ahead.
+In a regression model adjusted for age, gender, education, head of household status, and household structure: men (OR = 2.1), people aged 50-59 (OR = 2), heads of household (OR = 2.4) and people with any children (OR = 1.6) are the groups more likely to return home ahead of their households (Table \ref{Total_weights_q26_household_split_return_no_ref_regression_no_interaction_with_child_count_reformulated}).
+People without a university degree are significantly less likely to return home ahead of others in their household.